BranniganLab/ELIC-phospholipid-identification/common/procedure.md

 - Create an appropriate restraint template in the TEMPLATE directory

 # Procedure for patching and generating a new replica:
-## Generating the input files
+## Generating the input files (patching)
-- Open the initial configuration in vmd and select the residue to be mutated.
+- Open the initial configuration in vmd and decide which residue (resid) to be mutated.
 Close vmd.
-- Run makeAlchemy.sh like so: >> ./makeAlchemy.sh [resid] [patch] [PREFIX] [path/to/common/directory/with/scripts]
+- Run makeAlchemy.sh like so: >> ./makeAlchemy.sh [resid] [patch] [PREFIX]
-- The script will open vmd and and the colvars dashboard.
+- The script will open vmd and update the colvars
-- Open the draft restraint which you'll find in ./[patch]_[resid]/[something].[patch]_[restraint].colvars
-- Confirm that the colvar refers to the correct atom (autoselections will not update unless you complete this step)
+- Confirm that the colvar refers to the correct atom
-- Over-write the config file with the one in vmd (this updates the atomselections)
 - Close vmd
 - The script will do a little cleanup and end.
 - All necessary files will be found in ./[patch]_[resid]